 Illustrating what seems to be a degree of panic above and beyond an imperative to follow the rules, the two photos below show the response to Syracuse University Katherine Switzer’s running the man-only Boston marathon in 1967 (Switzer registered for the marathon using her initials).
 After two miles, race officials realized one of their runners was a girl.
 Their response?
 To physically remove her from the race.
 Luckily, some of her male Syracuse teammates body blocked their grab:

 Why not let her run?
 The race was man-only, so her stats, whatever they may be, were invalid.
 Why take her out of the race by force?
 For the same reason that women were excluded to begin with: their actual potential is not obviously inferior to men’s.
+If it were, there’d be no risk in letting her run.
 The only sex that is threatened by co-ed sports is the sex whose superiority is assumed.